-In their fourth production, visual music duo Silicium escapes the narrative and distils their performance to its abstract essence.
-Instead of digitising the performer and breaking off in a virtual journey, attention is maintained at the interplay between the performer and the visual music in a mixed reality space.
+In their fourth production, visual music duo Silicium has moved away from storytelling and focused on the abstract nature of their expression.
+Unlike their previous works, which involved digitizing the performer and taking the audience on a virtual journey, this concert maintains attention on the interplay between the performer and the visual music in a mixed reality space.

-The performance is designed for a sitting audience.
-They wear 3D glasses and face a Peppers Ghost stage with stereoscopic 3D projection.
+The concert is designed for a sitting audience wearing 3D glasses.
 The performance has three separate parts with a total duration of 40 minutes.